aldebaran/libqi-java/qimessaging/info/ReadmePropertyManagement.md

-Their two property types.
+There are two property types.
 They are managed in different manner.
 **Don't mix the usage**.